Najafgarh Delhi, India Travel Guide

 Monsoons: Bring relief, heavy rains can cause localized waterlogging in streets and traffic disruptions.
 Carry a Compact umbrella or a Light rain jacket.
 Ensure your footwear is waterproof.
 Fog: Dense fog occurs during The month of december and January mornings, particularly in rural areas surrounding Najafgarh.
 This may decrease visibility, leading to delays in flights, trains, and road transportation.
 Plan for potential trip interruptions during these months.

-From october To march for comfortable walking and exploration.
+From between October and march for comfortable walking and exploration.

 Feasible year-round, ideal for summer warmth or monsoon rain.